 Regardless of your place within recovery or outside of it, you deserve a space that embraces the multiple parts of your identity, and your journey to a healthy relationship with substances.

-Shannon Touhey is a senior at American University where she studies public health and sociology.
-She is the health research and communications intern on Shatterproof's ATLAS Team.
+Shannon Touhey is an alum of American University and former health research and communications intern on Shatterproof's ATLAS Team.